top of page

 Let’s break it down—and explore how applying it can support vagus nerve tone, emotional resilience, and long-term wellbeing.

-🔄 1.
-Bottom-Up: Body to Brain
+1. Bottom-Up: Body to Brain

 Bottom-up regulation refers to how sensory input and physical states from the body affect the brain.
 This includes signals from muscles, organs, breathing patterns, posture, and movement.
 One of the key pathways here is the vagus nerve—the superhighway connecting the body to the brainstem and influencing everything from digestion to heart rate to emotional calm.
+Low vagal tone, reflected in reduced heart rate variability, has been linked to slower stress recovery and emotional dysregulation (Thayer & Lane, 2000; Porges, 2011).

 Bottom-up practices include: